alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 decimal totalB = CalculateTotal(100m, 0.13m, 5m); // 107.35
 ```

-Those calls return the same value, and the first call does not change the conditions seen by the second.
+Those calls keep returning the same value for the same inputs.
+Whether you call the function once or many times, now or later, does not change what result those inputs determine.

 ```csharp
 List<decimal> subtotals = new() { 100m, 80m, 140m };